-Sarcoidosis (sahr-koi-DO-sis) is characterized by the development and growth of tiny clumps of inflammatory cells in different areas of your body — most commonly the lungs, lymph nodes, eyes and skin.
+Sarcoidosis is the growth of tiny collections of inflammatory cells in different parts of your body — most commonly the lungs, lymph nodes, eyes and skin.

-Signs and symptoms of sarcoidosis tend to vary, depending on which organs are affected and for how long you've had the disease.
-Sometimes sarcoidosis develops gradually and produces signs and symptoms that last for years.
-Or symptoms may appear suddenly and then disappear just as quickly.
-Many people with sarcoidosis have no symptoms, so the disease may not be discovered until you have a chest X-ray for another reason.
+Signs and symptoms of sarcoidosis vary, depending on which organs are affected.
+Sarcoidosis sometimes develops gradually and produces symptoms that last for years.
+Other times, symptoms appear suddenly and then disappear just as quickly.
+Many people with sarcoidosis have no symptoms, so the disease may be discovered only when you have a chest X-ray for another reason.

 When to see a doctor

 Doctors don't know the exact cause of sarcoidosis.
-Some people appear to have a genetic predisposition for developing the disease, which may be triggered by exposure to specific bacteria, viruses, dust or chemicals.
-Researchers are still trying to pinpoint the genes and trigger substances that may be associated with sarcoidosis.
+Some people appear to have a genetic predisposition to developing the disease, which may be triggered by exposure to specific bacteria, viruses, dust or chemicals.
+Researchers are still trying to pinpoint the genes and trigger substances associated with sarcoidosis.

 Normally, your immune system helps protect your body from foreign substances and invading microorganisms, such as bacteria and viruses.
-But in sarcoidosis, some immune cells clump together to form lumps called granulomas.
-As granulomas build up in an organ, the function of that organ worsens.
+But in sarcoidosis, some immune cells collect in a pattern of inflammation called granulomas.
+As granulomas build up in an organ, the function of that organ can be affected.

 While anyone can develop sarcoidosis, factors that may increase your risk include:

-In about two-thirds of people with sarcoidosis, the condition resolves with no lasting consequences.
-But in some people, sarcoidosis can become chronic and lead to complications that may affect different parts of your body, such as your:
+For most people with sarcoidosis, the condition resolves on its own with no lasting consequences.
+But sarcoidosis can be long-lasting (chronic) in some people and lead to complications that may affect different parts of your body:

 Preparing for your appointment